garado/awm-hot-reload/README.md

   neutral_7 = #191919,
 }

---- and here's the theme I want to apply. local nord_theme = {
+--- and here's the new theme variables. local nord_theme = {
   red       = #bf616a,
   green     = #a3be8c,